Course Outline

 Format:

-After reading through the School of Education and Tertiary Access (SETA) Code of Conduct, you will complete one online Code of Conduct quiz.
-When submitting your quiz you will be asked to acknowledge your understanding of the Code of Conduct document and expectations.
+After studying the Code of Conduct in class and independently, you will complete the Code of Conduct Quiz to demonstrate and acknowledge your understanding of the content and expectations.

 Criteria: